Skip to main content

 No clinical differences in adverse events were observed between CIMERLI® and Lucentis®

-Adverse ReactionCIMERLI®% (n=238)Lucentis®% (n=239)CataractReduced Visual AcuityVitreous HemorrhageIntraocular Inflammation*2.1% (5)1.3% (3)0.4% (1)0.8% (2)0.0% (0)0.0% (0)0.4% (1)0.8% (2)1.3% (3)0.8% (2)0.0% (0)0.8% (2)0.4% (1)1.3% (3)0.8% (2)0.4% (1)Retinal Pigment Epithelium TearIncreased Intraocular PressureEye PainIncreased Gamma-GlutamylTransferase LevelMost frequently observed drug-related adverse events (AEs)
+Adverse ReactionCIMERLI®% (n=238)Lucentis®% (n=239)CataractReduced Visual AcuityVitreous HemorrhageIntraocular Inflammation*2.1% (5)1.3% (3)0.4% (1)0.8% (2)0.0% (0)0.0% (0)0.4% (1)0.8% (2)1.3% (3)0.8% (2)0.0% (0)0.4% (1)0.4% (1)1.3% (3)0.8% (2)0.4% (1)Retinal Pigment Epithelium TearIncreased Intraocular PressureEye PainIncreased Gamma-GlutamylTransferase LevelMost frequently observed drug-related adverse events (AEs)

-*Among CIMERLI® patients, one case of iridocyclitis and one case of conjunctivitis were observed.
+*Among CIMERLI® patients, one case of iridocyclitis and one case of conjunctivitis were observed;

-Two cases of punctate keratitis were observed among Lucentis® patients.
+two cases of punctate keratitis were observed among Lucentis® patients.

 • Few patients developed anti-drug antibodies (ADAs) during the study and had similar levels of ADA titers across treatment arms